Non-local Curvature and Topology of Locally Conformally Flat Manifolds: Abstract

 \section{Abstract}

-In this paper, we focus on the geometry of compact conformally flat manifolds $(M^n,g)$ with positive scalar curvature.
+In this paper, we study the geometry of locally conformally flat manifolds $(M^n,g)$ with positive scalar curvature.
 Schoen-Yau proved that its universal cover $(\widetilde{M^n},\tilde{g})$ is conformally embedded in $\mathbb{S}^n$ such that $M^n$ is a Kleinian manifold.
-Moreover, the limit set of the Kleinian group has Hausdorff dimension $<\frac{n-2}{2}$.
-If additionally we assume that the non-local curvature $Q_{2\gamma}>0$ for some $1<\gamma<2$, then the Hausdorff dimension of the limit set is less than $\frac{n-2\gamma}{2}$.
-In fact, the above upper bound is sharp.
-As applications, we obtain some topological rigidity and classification theorems in lower dimensions.
+Moreover, the limit set of the Kleinian group has Hausdorff dimension less than $\frac{n-2}{2}$.
+If additionally we assume that the nonlocal curvature $Q_{2\gamma}\geq0$ for some $1<\gamma<2$, then we will prove that the Hausdorff dimension of the limit set is in fact at most $\frac{n-2\gamma}{2}$.
+This upper bound is sharp.
+As applications, we obtain some geometric rigidity and classification theorems for the manifolds with $Q_{2\gamma}\geq0$ in low dimensions.